This post will be regularly updated.

 We are currently working on returns for information dropped off on:

 We are not currently accepting new clients.
-We will begin seeing new clients again after the July 15th deadline.
+We will begin accepting new clients again about August 1st (referrals from existing clients only).

 We try to make ourselves as available as possible to answer questions.
 Please contact us if you have questions about any of the new laws out there related to coronavirus, or if you have any questions at all about your own situation.